beginning of content

 It can also cause unwanted side effects, such as:

-Speed can affect people differently based on:
+Speed can affect you differently based on:

 What can go wrong with speed?

-These can lead to death.
 If you think someone has overdosed on speed, call triple zero (000) for an ambulance.
-Ambulance officers don’t have to call the police.
+Ambulance officers don't have to call the police, even if they know you took an illicit drug.

 Can speed cause long-term problems?